Dan Diaconescu: Biography

-Trial
+Trials

-On 22 June 2010, Diaconescu was arrested by the National Anti-corruption Agency (DNA) for extortion.
+On 22 June 2010, Diaconescu was arrested by the National Anticorruption Directorate (DNA) for extortion.
 Diaconescu was accused of having asked a mayor of a commune in Transylvania to take money in exchange for not publishing compromising data.
-A day later, he was arrested for 29 days, following the District 1 Court's decision.
-On 25 June, Diaconescu was released after Bucharest Court judges have upheld the decision of detention.
+A day later, he was arrested for 29 days, following the Sector 1 Court's decision.
+On 25 June, Diaconescu was released after Bucharest Court judges upheld the decision of detention.

 "I want to tell you that from this moment Dona, my daughter holds OTV and I announce my candidacy for the next presidential elections in 2014 or when are they" were the first words spoken by Dan Diaconescu, after he left the arrest.

+On 7 April 2023, Diaconescu was placed into house arrest for 30 days by the Constanța Court, after being accused of sexual acts with minors.
+He was released a few days later.

 Political activity

 On 29 November 2010, Diaconescu founded the People's Party, the party idea based on a citizen residing in Cugir.
 He launched his candidacy for the presidential election in 2014.

-At the legislative election of 2012, Diaconescu was nominated to run for a deputy term of Gorj in one electoral college against his challenger was then prime minister, Victor Ponta.
+At the legislative election of 2012, Diaconescu was nominated to run for a deputy term of Gorj County in one electoral college against his challenger, then-Prime Minister, Victor Ponta.
 He lost the election, and missed the entrance to the Parliament on redistribution.
-Therefore, he announced his retirement from politics.
+As a result, he announced his retirement from politics.

 Controversies

-OTV was two times subject to license withdrawal by the Romanian Authority in Audiovisual CNA, first in 2002 for racism and antisemitic attitude, and second in January 2013 after OTV failed to prove payment of fines imposed by CNA for breaches of the Audiovisual Law during years 2009, 2010, 2011, and 2012.
+OTV was two times subject to license withdrawal by the Romanian Authority in Audiovisual CNA, first in 2002 for racism and antisemitic attitude, and second in January 2013 after OTV failed to prove payment of fines imposed by CNA for breaches of the Audiovisual Law during 2009–2012.